 Jyn Erso kicks ass in Rogue One: A Star Wars Story, the stand-alone anthology film that paves the way for the events of Star Wars: A New Hope.

 If you remember watching A New Hope, there’s an empty seat in the conference room as the Imperials are discussing the stolen Death Star plans and the rebellion.
-Pablo Hidalgo tweeted a few weeks back as to the importance of this scene.
+Pablo Hidalgo tweeted a few weeks prior to Rogue One’s release about the importance of this scene.
 After watching Rogue One, the scene can be seen in an entirely different light.
 This empty seat very well could have belonged to Orson Krennic, who died during the Battle of Sarif.

-Directed by Gareth Edwards, Rogue One: A Star Wars Story stars Felicity Jones, Diego Luna, Ben Mendelsohn, Donnie Yen, Mads Mikkelsen, Alan Tudyk, Riz Ahmed, with Jiang Wen and Forest Whitaker.
-The screenplay is written by Chris Weitz and Tony Gilroy with the story by John Knoll and Gary Whitta.
+CAST: Felicity Jones, Diego Luna, Ben Mendelsohn, Donnie Yen, Mads Mikkelsen, Alan Tudyk, Riz Ahmed, with Jiang Wen and Forest Whitaker